StevenPG/CatFactsAnnotation/README.md

 2. Don't name a controller mapping `catFactsMappingTest`.
 This seems to clash with the unit test in the CatFactsAnnotation library.
 I'm actively investigating how to make this not happen, but it's just a mini-gotcha no-one should ever run into.

+### Github vs Gitlab

+This repository is mirrored locally between Github and Gitlab.
+I personally prefer Gitlab, but have both listed as remotes.
+Any changes made to Github will be propogated to Gitlab during the pull request process.

+    git push origin
+    git push github

+Both are set as remotes and manually pushed and pulled as changes require.

 ### Creating a Release

 The initial release is formatted like so: